tmpvar/tmpvar.com/DEVLOG.md

 ## 2023-09-17
+- radiance-cascades: add slider for level 0 ray count e.g., the number of directions
+- radiance-cascades: add the actual values of the sliders
 ## 2023-09-16
 - radiance-cascades: fix demos such that branching factor does not affect spatial resolution.
                      It should remain a 2x jump at every level.